Common Questions About Photopheresis

 What are the side effects of photopheresis?

-• You may experience a fever of 100.4° F (38° C) or higher within 6 to 8 hours after your procedure.
+• Fever and redness.
+You may have a fever of 100.4° F (38° C) or higher within 6 to 8 hours after your procedure.
 Your skin may turn slightly red.
 Both side effects should go away within 1 day.

-• You may have some tenderness or bruising at the needle site.
-This is normal.
+• Tenderness or bruising.
+You may have some tenderness or bruising at the needle site.
+This is common.

-• Some people experience a drop in blood pressure that can cause lightheadedness or dizziness after the procedure.
+• Drop in blood pressure.
+Some people experience a drop in blood pressure that can cause lightheadedness or dizziness after the procedure.
 If this happens:

 • Raise your feet.

-• Your skin will also be sensitive to UV light, so you’ll need to avoid sunlight on the day of your procedure.
+• Protect your skin by avoiding sunlight on the day of your procedure.
 If you need to be outside, protect yourself with long-sleeve clothing and a wide-brimmed hat.
 You should also wear sunscreen with an SPF of 30 or higher.

 Call your healthcare provider if you have:

-• Skin redness that doesn’t go away after 1 day or gets worse
+• Skin redness that does not go away after 1 day or gets worse.

 Last Updated